axone-protocol/docs/docs/whitepaper/introduction.md

 ### Applications

 **Applications** are built on top of Data Spaces and their inherent rules.
-They use the data-products (outputs from OKP4) as inputs in applications that provides information, knowledge, initializes actions, etc. Applications can have their own governance mechanisms.
+They use the data-products (outputs from OKP4) as inputs in applications that provides information, knowledge, initializes actions, etc. Applications are not considered as resources in the Dataverse but final consumers.
+However, they appear in the protocol to be allowed to access the data.

+Applications can have their own governance mechanisms.
 For example, private companies may use outputs from a decentralized Data Space to build their own applications.

 ### To sum up